 Starting at the top and working down, a shovel will typically have these common components:

-* Grip – Well, a place to put your hand.
+Well, a place to put your hand.
 All fiberglass-handled products will have a grip as to eliminate the possibility of splintering.
 On some shovels, and typically shorter-handled tools, you’ll find a D-handle (turned sideways – forms the letter ‘D’).
-D-handles are often more space efficient and a good value especially with what I’ll call “tuning work.”
+D-handles are often more space-efficient and a good value especially with what I’ll call “tuning work.”
 The D-handle is often found on border and/or drain spades.

-* Handle – Fiberglass or wood.
-Wood handles are typically made of Ash (while striking tools often get a Hickory handle).
+Fiberglass or wood.
+Wood handles are typically Ash (while striking tools often get a Hickory handle).
 Buying Tip – Look for wood handles with a grain that is aligned and runs perpendicular to the blade.
-Short-Handled Shovels are often fitted with a D-shaped grip (as noted above).
+Short-Handled Shovels often come with a D-shaped grip (as noted above).
 Long-Handled Shovels are often, well, longer and taller.

-* Blade – Almost invariably made of stamped steel, aluminum or poly.
+Almost invariably made of stamped steel, aluminum or poly.
 Scoops come in a #10, #12 and #14 blades with #12 being the most popular.
-Round-point shovels are typically found in a #2 sizing, but they could also be categorized as #1, #0 and #00.
+Round-point shovels come in a #2 sizing, but are also categorized as #1, #0 and #00.
 For AMES, blade sizes are the same across any one line.
 Some options here for steel-bladed shovels may include tempered (for increased strength) and/or forged steel.
 These are not finishes per se and as I understand it, there is some variation in how exactly items are forged.

 On the back side of the blade, and just down from the collar, you’ll find a the roll referred to as the frog – a long-used blacksmithing term.